mbhaskar98/Pacman-Arduino-LiquidCrystal/README.md

 # Pacman-Arduino-LiquidCrystal
-Displaying Pacman eating the balls row-wise on the lcd screen
+//Displaying Pacman eating the balls row-wise on the lcd screen

 // include the library code: